Azure-Samples/azure-spring-boot-samples/aad/spring-security/docs/servlet/oauth2/login-authenticate-using-private-key-jwt.md

 # 3. Create resources in Azure

 ## 3.1.
 Create a tenant
-Read [document about creating an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant#create-a-new-azure-ad-tenant), create a new tenant.
+Read [document about creating a Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant#create-a-new-azure-ad-tenant), create a new tenant.
 Get the tenant-id: **${tenant-id}**.

 ## 3.2.
 Add a new user
 Read [document about adding users](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory), add a new user: **user-1@${tenant-name}.com**.
 Get the user's password.